zowe/docs-site/docs/user-guide/cli-configuringcli-ev.md

 :::note

-For information on how to define Zowe CLI environment variables to execute commands more efficiently, see [Using environment variables](cli-using-using-environment-variables.md).
+For information on how to use environment variables to execute commands more efficiently, see [Using environment variables](cli-using-using-environment-variables.md).

 :::